danielna/danielna.github.com/_posts/2020-02-10-lean-into-your-imposter-syndrome.md

 ---
 layout: post
-title: Lean into your imposter syndrome
+title: Lean Into Your Imposter Syndrome
 subtitle: And, paradoxically, rid yourself of it.
 tags: text
 ---